Tuya-Community/tuya-android-fingerbot-demo/README.md

-### Tuya fingerbot demo
+### Tuya Fingerbot Demo

-Tuya fingerbot demo for android
+This topic describes the Tuya Fingerbot demo for Android.

-### Introduction
+### Overview

-The Tuya Finger Robot demo is based on the Tuya Home SDK and has improved the finger robot control panel, to show developers the control methods of specific devices, so that developers can learn from it to complete their own app development faster.
+The Tuya Fingerbot demo has improved the Fingerbot control panel based on the Tuya IoT App SDK.
+The demo shows the control methods of specific devices, so you can develop your app faster.
 It includes the following points:

-- *Acquisition of equipment initial data*
+- *Get initial data of the devices*
-- *Data issued, the modified dps informations are sent to the device after the operation in control panel, so that the device can take corresponding actions*
+- *Send the data: Operate on the control panel, and send the modified DP information to the devices, so that the devices act accordingly.*
-- *Data update, the panel will be updated according to the dp point changed after the device takes the corresponding action*
+- *Update the data: After the devices act, the panel will be updated according to the DP changes.*

-### Get Started
+### Get started

-- Clone code from git
+- Clone code from GitHub

 - [Preparation for Integration](https://developer.tuya.com/en/docs/app-development/android-app-sdk/preparation?id=Ka7mqlxh7vgi9)